 Gray Dogwood is a shrub, usually not over 6 feet high, forming a thicket.
-Stems are mostly smooth but with some wart-ish bumps, and gray except for the newer twigs which are reddish-brown.
+Stems are mostly smooth but with some wart-ish bumps, and gray except for the newer twigs which are reddish-brown and have pale lenticular lenticels.

 Leaves are opposite, entire, stalked, ovate to lance shape and taper to a pointed tip, pale green on the underside.
-The lateral veins tend to curve to the leaf tip.
+The lateral veins are evenly spaced and tend to curve to the leaf tip.
 Leaves turn to a deep reddish purple in Autumn contrasting with the whitish drupes and their red stalks.

-The inflorescence is a branched rounded raceme-like panicle (not flat-topped) at the tips of stems, blooming in early summer.
+The inflorescence is a branched cluster that is usually more elongated than round, sometimes with a convex top or a pyramidal shape, always at the end of stems, blooming in early summer.

 The flowers are perfect, small, each about 1/4 inch wide, 4-part with pale white spreading lance-shaped petals.
 The calyx has 4 short teeth.
 There are 4 stamens with yellow anthers placed alternate with the petals,and one pistil with a single greenish-yellow style that has a blunt tip.
 The ovary is a deep yellow color.

-Fruit: Fertile flowers produce a globular shaped drupe, green initially but turning white in the fall.
+Fruit: Fertile flowers produce a globular, ellipsoid shaped drupe, 4 to 8 mm in diameter, green initially but turning white in the fall.
 Each flower stalk, which was originally white like the flower, turns to a conspicuous red as the fruit form and matures, as do the branches of the panicle itself.
-Each drupe usually contains 1 hard seed.
+Each drupe usually contains 1 hard stone seed, 3 to 6.5 mm, slightly pointed.

 Names: The genus, Cornus, is from the Latin cormu which refers to a 'horn'.
 Most references believe that name was applied as a reference to the density of the wood of this genus, which also includes the boxwoods.
-Dogwood is very dense and was once used for loom shuttles.
+Dogwood is very dense and was once used for loom shuttles and in old English "Dagwood" referring to its use in making daggers, skewers, and arrows.
 Cornus is also the old Latin name for the cornelian cherry, Cornus mas.
 The species, racemosa, is applied to a plant having a raceme - that is a central stalk bearing a cluster of flowers each on its own stalk - as this plant has, but due to the branching it should be called a panicle.
 The author name for the plant classification, ‘Lam.’ is for Jean-Baptiste Lamarck (1744-1829) French naturalists who published on botany and zoology and is known for his theory of the inheritance of acquired characteristics.
 In earlier years this species was known as Cornus paniculata.

 Comparisons: There are four Dogwoods in the Garden.
 All have similar looking flowers.
 An identification key with comparison link is presented below these photos.